 To access the benefits, simply visit your primary care provider.
-After the deductible is met, PEIA will cover an initial and follow-up visit to your physician or nurse practitioner at 80%.
-Tobacco-cessation products are available at no cost to the member; both the deductible and the copayment are waived when prescribed by a physician and purchased at a network pharmacy.
-PEIA will cover a total of 12 weeks of drug therapy, even if more than one type of therapy is used.
+PEIA will cover an initial and follow-up visit to your physician or nurse practitioner.
+PEIA covers both prescription and non-prescription tobacco cessation medications if they are dispensed with a prescription.
+PEIA will cover two 12-week cycles of drug therapy, even if more than one type of therapy is used.
 If extended therapy is required, the provider must submit a written appeal to the Director of PEIA with proof of medical necessity.

-You can use the benefit (office visits and prescriptions) once per year (rolling 12-month period) with a maximum of three attempts per lifetime.
+You can use the benefit (office visits and prescriptions) twice per year (rolling 12-month period).
+For pregnant participants, PEIA will provide 100% coverage for the tobacco cessation benefit during any pregnancy.